 A standard method for determining the right dosage is to increase the dose you consume slowly.
 Once your sweat and urine start to smell like maple syrup, you’ve found the right concentration.

-Of course, it’s always best to discuss this with your doctor first and leave it up to them to determine the ideal dosage of fenugreek for you while breastfeeding.
+Of course, it’s always best to discuss this with your doctor and a lactation consultant first and leave it up to them to determine the ideal dosage of fenugreek for you while breastfeeding.

 Suggested Dosing Based on Supplement Form

-When taking capsules, recommendations vary between taking 12 to 14 tablets of 500 to 600mg fenugreek pills per day.
+When taking capsules, recommendations vary between taking 9 to 12 tablets of 500 to 600mg fenugreek pills per day.
 Optimally, you should dose every few hours, spreading the pills out two or four at a time.

 For powder or seeds, dosing ranges between a ½ teaspoon to one teaspoon three times per day.
 With powder and seeds, you can also choose to mix it with water or juice for easier swallowing.